damienbeaufils/spring-data-jpa-encryption-example/README.md

 There is a `User` entity which have different fields: `id`, `firstName`, `lastName`, `email`, `birthDate` and `creationDate`.

-All this fields except `id` are encrypted in database using AES algorithm.
+All fields except `id` are encrypted in database using AES algorithm.

 ### Repository